TymekDev/sendeR/README.md

 ```

 #### Important remarks
  - Creating `client_gmail` pauses code execution and waits for the OAuth2.0 authorization.
-This can be avoided in subsequent `client_gmail` calls if `httr` OAuth caching functionallity is used.
+This can be avoided in subsequent `client_gmail` calls if `httr` OAuth caching functionality is used.
  - Currently (`v0.5.0`) passing an argument of wrong type to any function will result in a code stop due to failed assertion.
 Please test your sendeR calls before running long calculations.